 Our funding comes from individuals and organizations.

-American physician Dr. Scott Kellermann and his wife Carol began serving as medical missionaries to the Batwa in 2001.
-The Kellermann Foundation was created to support and expand their work, empowering the Batwa to break the cycle of poverty through the Batwa Development Program, providing healthcare through Bwindi Community
+American physician Dr. Scott Kellermann and his wife, Carol, began serving as medical missionaries to the Batwa in 2001.
+The Kellermann Foundation was created to support and expand their work, empowering the Batwa to break the cycle of poverty through the Batwa Development Program, providing healthcare to all residents of the region through Bwindi Community

-Hospital, and soon, educating nurses at the new Uganda Nursing School, Bwindi.
-These partner programs make a daily difference in the lives of the Batwa and other residents of this remote corner of Uganda.
+Hospital, and educating nurses at the new Uganda Nursing School, Bwindi.
+These partner programs address the root causes of extreme poverty and poor health, making a daily difference in thousands of lives in this remote corner of Uganda.

 Bwindi Community Hospital